Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Mathematical description of statistical systems

 \section{Mathematical description of statistical systems}

 In probability theory, a statistical description of a system is based on the definition of a sample space as the set of possible configurations of the system.
 The subsets of the sample space are called events, and a probability measure is a real function on the set of events taking values between 0 and 1 and satisfying Kolmogorov axioms \cite{Kolmogorov1956}.
+This is achieved by considering a probability distribution, which involves a definition of a sample space and a probability measure defined on it.
+This is trivial to do in the classical world, but the quantum case is more subtle.
 In the following, we review the application of these concepts to our analysis of classical, quantum and hybrid systems.